-- Get it out of the way early – Honestly, no one really wants to come straight home to do more work but getting it out of the way earlier is best for everyone.
-If you procrastinate, you’re more likely to forget it.
-If you do it later in the night, your children will be tired and it will be more difficult.
-It’s best to just get it out of the way as soon as possible.
-A good suggestion is to do an after-school snack and start homework immediately after that.
+Honestly, no one really wants to come straight home to do more work, but getting it out of the way earlier is best for everyone.
+If you procrastinate, you’re more likely to forget.
+If you do homework later in the night, your children will be tired, and it will be more difficult.
+It’s best to just get homework out of the way as soon as possible.
+A good suggestion is to make an after-school snack and start homework immediately after that.

-- Have a plan – A daily schedule or routine will be the most important thing you can do to help your kids with their homework.
-You should establish this right at the end of summer or start of a new school year.
-Then, they will know what is expected of them and you will also have a time slot in your own day when you know you need to be available to help them with homework, if needed.
+A daily schedule or routine is the most important thing you can do to help your kids with their homework.
+You should establish this at the end of summer or start of a new school year.
+This helps them know what is expected of them.
+Also, you then have a time slot in your own day when you know you need to be available to help them with homework, if needed.

-- Be patient – It’s easy to get frustrated if your child is getting frustrated with their homework but you need to remain in control and stay patient.
-Take a break, if needed, and everyone can rest and cool off before coming back to it but getting upset or frustrated with your child will create more tension surrounding homework.
+It’s easy to get frustrated if your child is getting frustrated with their homework, but you need to remain in control and stay patient.
+Take a break, if needed, and everyone can rest and cool off before coming back.
+Getting upset or frustrated with your child will create more tension surrounding homework.

-- Know when you need help – If you don’t understand the assignment either, or if your child is struggling no matter what you do to help, it might be time to discuss it with their teacher.
+If you don’t understand the assignment or your child is struggling, no matter what you do to help, it might be time to discuss it with their teacher.
 Maybe there is a learning delay or disability that is getting in the way.
-Maybe they need extra tutoring in a specific subject or topic of that subject.
+Maybe they need extra tutoring in a specific topic or subject.
 If you’re really struggling with the homework assignment, you can send a note or email to your child’s teacher for more help.

-- Don’t do it for them – As tempting as it might feel when they are struggling to get it right or slogging through a hefty workload, you shouldn’t do the work for them.
+As tempting as it might feel when they are struggling to get it right or slogging through a hefty workload, you shouldn’t do the work for them.
 Also, don’t be tricked into giving the answers when they ask for help.
-For older children, you might even leave the room completely and have them try to work through it on their own first.
-You can help them talk through tough problems by saying, “What do you think?” or “What is the process for finding the answer?” but avoid just giving the answers yourself.
+For older children, you might even leave the room completely and have them try to work through homework on their own first.
+You can help them talk through tough problems by asking, “What do you think?” or “What is the process for finding the answer?”
+Avoid just giving them the answers yourself.

 We hope that with these five tips to help your kids with their homework, you find that homework time goes a little more smoothly in the future.

-Remember to give yourself some grace too!
+Remember to give yourself some grace, too!
 Parenting is hard.
 There are some days when I simply forget to do all the mom things.
 It happens.
 Start again tomorrow.
-Remember your are your kids first teacher and your attitude, encouragement and the structure you provide make all the difference.
+Remember, you are your child's first teacher and your attitude, encouragement, and the structure you provide make all the difference.